 You don’t need a local anesthetic for this process, as the hygienist isn’t doing deep dental cleaning, only a surface cleaning of teeth above your gum line.
 After scraping away the plaque and checking the pockets between your teeth — the space between your teeth and gums — your dentist arrives for an inspection.

-When You Need Deep Teeth Cleaning
+When You Need Deep Teeth Cleaning in Bronx

 Usually, the reason for getting deep teeth cleaning is to clear away plaque and tartar that has found its way under your gum line.
 Plaque is the film that coats your teeth from leftover food.
 It attracts bacteria, which harden the plaque into tartar while producing acid that eats away at your tooth enamel.
 Tartar is difficult to remove, and it leads to more tooth decay, eventually forming a cavity.